 As the host of a party where alcohol is being served, what is your responsibility?
 Can you be held liable for the other driver’s injuries?

 As is usually the case when trying to answer a legal question, it depends.
 This area of the law is commonly referred to as “social host responsibility.”
 West Virginia and Ohio deal with this issue in basically the same manner.
 The short answer is that neither state recognizes social host responsibility.
 That is, you cannot be held accountable for the other driver’s injuries caused by your drunken guest.
 Generally, however, the inquiry does not stop there.
 There are circumstances under which you could be held liable.
 For example, if you are selling the alcohol, the guest is a minor or you were actively encouraging your guest to drink when you knew he was drunk and likely to drive his car home.
 Ultimately, the facts or circumstances will determine whether your actions contributed to causing the accident and whether you’re legally liable.
 As a car accident attorney that represents those injured and killed by drunk drivers, I aggressively seek to hold all parties responsible for the crash.

 Regardless of the law, your best bet is to be careful and use common sense because the risks are simply not worth it.

-Ask your friends to designate a driver to help your guests get home.
+Ask your friends to designate a driver or offer to take guests home.
 Make sure you have plenty of non-alcoholic drinks and food and encourage your guests to pace themselves.
-If someone is drunk, offer to call them a cab or make arrangements to get them home safely.
-Lastly, under no circumstances should you serve alcohol to minors.
+If someone is drunk, call them a cab or make other arrangements to get them home safely.
+Do not allow your guests to drive while intoxicated.
+Lastly, under no circumstances serve alcohol to minors.